mlukasek/M5_NightscoutMon/README.md

 ### Revisions:

 #### *** 20 June 2019 ***
-Split of Nightscout read and display code (this should allow simpler user display code update and more different "faces" from users).<br/>
+Split of Nightscout read and display code (this should allow simpler user display code update and more different "faces" from users).
-New concept of display pages (different display designs, information, faces).<br/>
+New concept of display pages (different display designs, information, faces).
-Switch page by short press of the right button.<br/>
+Switch page by short press of the right button.
-Power OFF by the right button long press (4 seconds).<br/>
+Power OFF by the right button long press (4 seconds).
-Right button works also as power ON after power off by this button.<br/>
+Right button works also as power ON after power off by this button.
-New page added with large simple info (large BG, clock, delta + arrow and  few icons only).<br/>
+New page added with large simple info (large BG, clock, delta + arrow and  few icons only).
-New M5NS.INI key "default_page" added (default 0).<br/>
+New M5NS.INI key "default_page" added (default 0).
-Smaller WiFi symbol (now as blue WiFi icon in 2 sizes for the 2 different Nightscout queries).<br/>
+Smaller WiFi symbol (now as blue WiFi icon in 2 sizes for the 2 different Nightscout queries).
-Buttons do not work during Nightscout communication (blue WiFi symbol displayed).<br/>
+Buttons do not work during Nightscout communication (blue WiFi symbol displayed).
-Bigger delta value even with COB+IOB values displayed (COB: and IOB: shortened to C: and I: ).<br/>
+Bigger delta value even with COB+IOB values displayed (COB: and IOB: shortened to C: and I: ).
-Errors now logged silently (log can be displayed as the last page).<br/>
+Errors now logged silently (log can be displayed as the last page).
 Warning triangle icon added to show that errors are in the log (up to 5 errors - grey, more - yellow).
-Only last 10 errors can be displayed.<br/>
+Only last 10 errors can be displayed.
 New M5NS.INI key "restart_at_time" added (default no restart) to restart M5Stack regularly at predefined time to reconnect to WiFi access point and clear possible other errors.
-No startup sound during soft restart, snooze state reapplied, errors cleared.<br/>
+No startup sound during soft restart, snooze state reapplied, errors cleared.
 New M5NS.INI key "restart_at_logged_errors" added (default no restart) to restart M5Stack after predefined amount of errors logged in error log to reconnect to WiFi access point and clear possible other errors.
-No startup sound during soft restart, snooze state reapplied, errors cleared.<br/>
+No startup sound during soft restart, snooze state reapplied, errors cleared.
-Right button power icon changed to door icon to better express the page change/power off functions.<br/>
+Right button power icon changed to door icon to better express the page change/power off functions.

 #### *** 12 June 2019 ***
 More silent speaker.
-Found the way how to switch off adc1 after sound play.<br/>
+Found the way how to switch off adc1 after sound play.
-Added token key in M5NS.INI to allow connection to secured Nightscout sites (thanks to Peter Leimbach).<br/>
+Added token key in M5NS.INI to allow connection to secured Nightscout sites (thanks to Peter Leimbach).
-Added keys snd_warning_at_startup and snd_alarm_at_startup to play warning/alarm sound test during startup (1 = play, 0 = do not play).<br/>
+Added keys snd_warning_at_startup and snd_alarm_at_startup to play warning/alarm sound test during startup (1 = play, 0 = do not play).

 #### *** 09 June 2019 ***
 More WiFi APs possible.
-Now you can create section [wlan0], [wlan1], up to [wlan9] in M5NS.INI.<br/>
+Now you can create section [wlan0], [wlan1], up to [wlan9] in M5NS.INI.
-Added SD card info for better error handling.<br/>
+Added SD card info for better error handling.
 Added empty Nightscout check.
-No restarts repeat if Nightscout is empty.<br/>
+No restarts repeat if Nightscout is empty.
-Wait for NTP time synchronization.<br/>
+Wait for NTP time synchronization.

 #### *** 07 June 2019 ***
-Added check for http/https in nightscout URL in M5NS.INI<br/>
+Added check for http/https in nightscout URL in M5NS.INI
-Increased deafult warning volume to 50.<br/>
+Increased deafult warning volume to 50.
-Added last 2 weeks revisions to README.<br/>
+Added last 2 weeks revisions to README.

 #### *** 02 June 2019 ***
-Large DELTA value displayed if no COB/IOB on display.<br/>
+Large DELTA value displayed if no COB/IOB on display.
-Sample M5NS.INI dile now has default values in mg/dL.<br/>
+Sample M5NS.INI dile now has default values in mg/dL.
 Corrected volume bug, it did not work at all.
-Now accepts values from M5NI.INI correctly.<br/>
+Now accepts values from M5NI.INI correctly.

 #### *** 30 May 2019 ***
 Added battery icon.
 This feature works only on newer M5Stack units.
-Removed seconds from time to make more place for possibly more icons.<br/>
+Removed seconds from time to make more place for possibly more icons.

 #### *** 23 May 2019 ***
-Fixed restart bug if some properties were not defined on Nightscout.<br/>
+Fixed restart bug if some properties were not defined on Nightscout.

 #### *** 18 May 2019 ***
 Added button function icons (set M5NS.INI key info_line = 1).
-This is now default option.<br/>
+This is now default option.
-Added loop and basal info (set M5NS.INI key info_line = 2)<br/>
+Added loop and basal info (set M5NS.INI key info_line = 2).
-Original sensor information available when M5NS.INI key info_line = 0<br/>
+Original sensor information available when M5NS.INI key info_line = 0
-Small changes to silence background hiss as much as possible.<br/>
+Small changes to silence background hiss as much as possible.

 #### *** 12 May 2019 ***
-BG/calibration/unknown entries are now filtered.<br/>
+BG/calibration/unknown entries are now filtered.
 Missed reading sound alert added.
-You can adjust it by snd_no_readings key in M5NS.INI (default 20 minutes).<br/>
+You can adjust it by snd_no_readings key in M5NS.INI (default 20 minutes).
-Added possibility to change warning sound volume byt warning_volume key in M5NS.INI (0-100, default=20, 0=silent).<br/>
+Added possibility to change warning sound volume byt warning_volume key in M5NS.INI (0-100, default=20, 0=silent).
-Added possibility to change alarm sound volume byt alarm_volume key in M5NS.INI (0-100, default=100, 0=silent).<br/>
+Added possibility to change alarm sound volume byt alarm_volume key in M5NS.INI (0-100, default=100, 0=silent).
-Reorganized left upper part of display to get space for COB and IOB display.<br/>
+Reorganized left upper part of display to get space for COB and IOB display.
 Added show_COB_IOB key to M5NS.INI.
 If show_COB_IOB = 1 then carbs and insulin on board are displayed.
-Set 1 (ON) by default.<br/>
+Set 1 (ON) by default.
-COB and IOB are grey if 0 and white if any carbs or IU on board.<br/>
+COB and IOB are grey if 0 and white if any carbs or IU on board.
 Added key show_current_time to M5NS.INI.
-If show_current_time = 1 (default now) then current clock is displayed instead of last sensor reding time.<br/>
+If show_current_time = 1 (default now) then current clock is displayed instead of last sensor reding time.

 #### *** 2 May 2019 ***
-Snooze alarm function introduced and placed on the middle button.<br/>
+Snooze alarm function introduced and placed on the middle button.
-New M5NS.INI key snooze_timeout (default 30 min) to specify time for how long should be sound alarm silent after press of the middle button.<br/>
+New M5NS.INI key snooze_timeout (default 30 min) to specify time for how long should be sound alarm silent after press of the middle button.
-New M5NS.INI key alarm_repeat to specify time (default 5 min) when sound alarm shoud repeat if its reason remains.<br/>
+New M5NS.INI key alarm_repeat to specify time (default 5 min) when sound alarm shoud repeat if its reason remains.
-Corrected bug with alarm sometimes repeating twice.<br/>
+Corrected bug with alarm sometimes repeating twice.
 WiFi symbol moved to the source code.
-External SD file is no more needed.<br/>
+External SD file is no more needed.
-Configuration file M5NS.INI handling moved to separate source files.<br/>
+Configuration file M5NS.INI handling moved to separate source files.

 #### *** 27 Apr 2019 - 2 ***
-Larger JSONDocument size for xDrip and possibly other Nightscout upload application compatibility.<br/>
+Larger JSONDocument size for xDrip and possibly other Nightscout upload application compatibility.
-A little bit better HTTP error handling and error printing to the M5Stack screen.<br/>
+A little bit better HTTP error handling and error printing to the M5Stack screen.
-When "show_mgdl = 1", then all values in M5NS.INI have to be in mg/dL instead of mmol/L.<br/>
+When "show_mgdl = 1", then all values in M5NS.INI have to be in mg/dL instead of mmol/L.
-Updated device detection for xDrip.<br/>
+Updated device detection for xDrip.

 #### *** 27 Apr 2019 ***
 Only one query to Nightscout for minigraph as well as the last value.
-Faster code execution, less traffic.<br/>
+Faster code execution, less traffic.

 #### *** 20 Apr 2019 - 2 ***
 Added the main source code M5_NightscoutMon.ino to GitHub.
-Sorry I forgot in initital commit ;-)<br/>
+Sorry I forgot in initital commit ;-)

 #### *** 20 Apr 2019 ***
-Initial GitHub commit<br/>
+Initial GitHub commit
 <br/>

 ### M5Stack Nightscout Monitor